-If devices are appearing too big or too small when inserted on your drawing, the most likely cause is that the “To Scale” setting for the block that is being used is set wrong.
+If devices appear too big or too small when inserted on your drawing, the most likely cause is that the To Scale setting for the block being used is set wrong.

-To fix this, use the “DM Electrical->Customization->[Block Type]->Edit Project List” command.
-Find the block that is the problem and look at the “To Scale” column.
-Change this setting and try inserting the device again to see if it comes in correctly.
+Find the block in the table.
+In the To Scale column, toggle the checkbox, then try inserting the device again to see if it comes in correctly.

-If the block is too big, “To Scale” is probably checked but it should not be.
+If the block is too big, To Scale is probably checked but it should not be.

-If the block is too small, “To Scale” is probably not checked but it should be.
+If the block is too small, To Scale is probably not checked but it should be.

-What “To Scale” does: The “To Scale” setting controls the scale factor of the block when it is inserted by Design Master Electrical.
+The To Scale setting controls the scale factor of the block when it is inserted on the drawing.

 - Checked: The scale factor for the block is 1.

-- Unchecked: The scale factor for the block is set equal to the DIMSCALE system variable in the drawing.
+- Unchecked: The scale factor for the block is equal to the DIMSCALE system variable in the drawing.

 An example of a to-scale block is a 2×4 light fixture.
 That block should be created so that it is a 24×48 unit rectangle.
 When inserted with a scale factor of 1, it appears in your drawing as a 24×48 unit rectangle.
 Your base unit is inches, so it appears as a 24″x48″ rectangle.
 It should be this size on all drawings.
-The size of the fixture does not depends upon the scale factor of the drawing.
+The size of the fixture does not depend upon the scale factor of the drawing.
 (However, when you plot the drawing, the light fixture size will depend upon the scale factor.)